StreamTable: An Area Proportional Visualization for Tables with Flowing Streams: Introduction

 Note that a StreamTable may contain rectangular regions that do not correspond to any cell.
 We refer to such regions as \emph{empty regions} and the sum of the area of all empty regions as the \emph{excess area}.
-While computing a StreamTable, a natural optimization criteria is to minimize this excess area.
-However, minimizing excess area may sometimes result into disconnected streams, e.g., Figure~\ref{fig:intro2}(b) illustrates a StreamTable where the consecutive rectangles for column $c_2$ are not adjacent.
+While computing a StreamTable, a natural optimization criterion is to minimize this excess area.
+However, minimizing excess area may sometimes result into disconnected streams.
+Figure~\ref{fig:intro2}(b) illustrates a StreamTable with zero excess area, where the consecutive rectangles for column $c_2$ are not adjacent (i.e., no two consecutive rectangles of $c_2$ share a common boundary point).
 If a pair of cells are consecutive in a column but the corresponding rectangles are nonadjacent in the stream, then they \emph{split} the stream.
 To maintain the stream connectedness, it is desirable to minimize the number of such splits.
 As illustrated in Figure~\ref{fig:intro2}(c)-(d), one may choose non-uniform row heights or reorder the rows to optimize the aesthetics.
 Such reordering operations also appear in matrix reordering problems~\cite{DBLP:conf/diagrams/MakinenS00} where the goal is to reveal clusters in matrix data.
+StreamTable computation also relates to floorplanning~\cite{DBLP:conf/ispd/ChenF98,DBLP:journals/mmor/Rosenberg89} and area-universal rectangular layout problems~\cite{DBLP:journals/siamcomp/EppsteinMSV12,DBLP:journals/jocg/BuchinELNS16}, where the horizontal adjacencies are not mandatory but vertical adjacencies must be preserved.